reduxkotlin/redux-kotlin/README.md

 __How to add to project:__

 Artifacts are hosted on maven central.
+They are published with gradle metadata, so you may need to enable with `enableFeaturePreview("GRADLE_METADATA")` in your settings.gradle file.
 For multiplatform, add the following to your shared module:

 ```
 kotlin {